waterbridge7/hongqiao/_pages/about.md

 News
 ------
+- Jul.
+1, 2024, Contratulations to Kunyu Wu for being admitted to School of Mathematics and Statistics, CSU for his Ph.D!
+- Jul.
+1, 2024, Congratulations to Jingyu Yang, Run Zhang, Juan Cheng and Kunyu Wu on their graduation.
 - Mar.
 23, 2024, Congratulations to Zheng Hu!
 His paper " A MCMC method based on surrogate model and Gaussian process parameterization for infinite Bayesian PDE inversion" was accepted for publication in Journal of Computational Physics.
 - Sep.
 16, 2023, Congratulations to Hongji Wang!
 His paper " Sampling-based adaptive design strategy for failure probability estimation" was accepted by Reliability Engineering and System Safety.
 - Jun.
 29, 2023, Contratulations to Hongji Wang for being admitted to School of Mathematics and Statistics, CSU for his Ph.D!